 - Weight gain

-The topic of clean water has been in a lot of recent news locally where I live.
-Although I have been filtering my drinking water for many years, it is still a big concern to me.
-Our water is treated with disinfectants before it is sent through the faucet.
-There is no filtration plant where I live, the water comes from an unfiltered pond and is treated with chemicals to kill any possible hazards.
+Water is often treated with disinfectants before it is sent through the faucet.
 The real problem is that combining any organic with inorganic matter forms chemicals called disinfection byproducts.
-The Environmental Protection Agency has standards for controlling the levels of these byproducts in the drinking water and our local tests have failed on multiple occasions.
-One of the failed tests even happened to be at an elementary school.
+The Environmental Protection Agency has standards for controlling the levels of these byproducts in the drinking water and many test fail to meet theses standards.

 What's wrong with Disinfection Byproducts?